Long Term Road TestC4 WRCC4 PicassoC4 Performance FactsC4 ForumsC4 Servicing how good is it

 Back to Categories Print this FAQ pdf

-Can I Fit an after market Head Unit to a C4and what do I need?
+Can I Fit an after market Head Unit to a C4 and what do I need?

 So you want to add an aftermarket head unit, but don't know where to start?